More Information Coming Soon...

 The Highland Park Public Library offers "TECH NIGHT" programs.
 Classes are sponsored by The Friends of the Library.

-Past TECH Night program links: Homework Help on the Web and Understanding Information Security (March 2007 PowerPoint presentation).
+Past TECH Night program: Understanding Information Security (March 2007 PowerPoint presentation).
 Links for our Teen Webmaster Class: HTML and CSS Links.

 The Highland Park Public Library offers a full selection of computerized tools for every research need.
 These services include the online library catalog, Internet access for adults and children, word processors (with MicroSoft Office), wireless internet access and a menu of searchable online databases.